odoo/documentation/legal/terms/partnership.rst

 -------------
 PARTNER grants ODOO the nonexclusive right to use PARTNER's name or trademarks in press releases, advertisements or other public announcements.
-In particular, PARTNER accepts to be mentioned, and that PARTNER's logo and trademark may used for this purpose only, in the official list of the ODOO partners.
+In particular, PARTNER accepts to be mentioned, and that PARTNER's logo and trademark may be used for this purpose only, in the official list of the ODOO partners.

 .. _no_soliciting_partnership: